Marceillo/kayak-blog-pp4/README.md

 # Testing

 * Testing has taken place continuously throughout the development of the project.
 Each view was tested regularly.

+## Testing User Stories

+*

 ### Python Validation - PEP8

 *

 ![Pyhton](docs/readme-images/screen-pyhton.png)